Language

 Wilks Score Calculator

-Calculate your Wilks-2 and DOTS scores to compare powerlifting performance across different body weight classes.
+Calculate your Wilks-2 and DOTS scores to compare powerlifting performance fairly across body weight classes.

 What Are Wilks and DOTS Scores?

-In powerlifting, comparing lifters across different body weight classes requires a standardized scoring system.
-The Wilks coefficient and DOTS score are the two most widely used formulas for this purpose.
+In powerlifting, comparing lifters across different body weight classes requires a standardized score.
+The Wilks coefficient and the DOTS score are the two most widely used formulas, and both normalize your total against your body weight and gender.

 Classification Levels